l3-team/CasBundle/README.md

 }
 ```

-For Symfony4, add the Bundle in config/bundles.php
+For Symfony4, add the Bundle in config/bundles.php (if line not present)
 ```
 <?php